 Falkirk’s Integration Joint Board has responsibility for the planning, resourcing and the operational oversight of a wide range of health and social care services.
 The Board and its Committees have established Standing Orders to regulate proceedings and a Code of Conduct which members abide by.

 Meeting Schedule and Documents

-Papers are published in advance on Falkirk Council’s committee pages.
+Papers for Falkirk’s Integration Joint Board, its Audit Committee, and its Clinical and Care Governance Committee are published in advance on Falkirk Council’s committee pages.
 A video recording can be accessed shortly after the meeting via the council’s YouTube channel.

 |19 Mar 2021||0930||Virtual||Reports||N/A|

 |20 Nov 2020||0930||Virtual||Reports||Youtube|

 |01 Feb 2019||0930||Municipal Buildings||Reports||N/A|

 |07 Jun 2019||0930||Municipal Buildings||Reports||N/A|